FDA expected to authorize Pfizer-BioNTech booster shots for 12-to-15-year-olds by early next week

 Federal officials, public health experts and a growing number of parents have raised concerns that younger adolescents have been left disproportionately vulnerable to the fast-spreading omicron variant compared with other populations.

-Older teenagers are already eligible for boosters, and younger children have more recently received their initial vaccine doses, which means they probably have retained more immune protection than children who were inoculated earlier.
+Older teenagers are already eligible for boosters, and younger children have more recently received their initial vaccine doses, which means they probably have retained more immune protection than children who were vaccinated earlier.

+The omicron variant also has been linked to a rapid rise of pediatric hospitalizations this month.

 The FDA’s plan was first reported by the New York Times.